 The Media Center serves as the heart of Good Shepherd School and students are encouraged to make use of its resources before, during and after school hours.
 It provides an environment that encourages reading for pleasure, researching for information, and interacting with text and technology.
 The Media Center exists to fully support the school’s curriculum in all subject areas.
 Students are taught how to locate, process and communicate information in both print and online.
-Our Media Center houses over 8000 books, periodicals and other forms of written works.
+Our Media Center houses over 8000 books, periodicals, and other forms of written works.

 From learning to read to reading to learn, our Media Center environment encourages both academic and recreational reading.
-Special events are held throughout the school year; such as; Scholastic Book Fairs, ”Donuts for Dad”, “Muffins for Mom”, “Pastries for Parents”, Santa read-alongs, Pajama Days and a host of other happenings that link reading to joyful and happy experiences.
+Special events are held throughout the school year such as: Scholastic Book Fairs, ”Donuts for Dad”, “Muffins for Mom”, “Pastries for Parents”, Santa read-alongs, Pajama Days and a host of other happenings that link reading to joyful and happy experiences.

 STEAM Lab (Science, Technology, Engineering, Arts, and Mathematics)

 The new Science and STEM Lab is an exciting place for research and scientific inquiry.
 The aesthetics of the room tells the students that they are in a special place.
-Artistically designed with a canopy of trees and hanging leaves, students can view the beauty of sciences at its best, with acoustic tiles artistically camouflaged in the design of the room.
-And it does not stop there!
+Artistically designed with a canopy of trees and hanging leaves, students can view the beauty of science at its best, with acoustic tiles artistically camouflaged in the design of the room.
+And it doesn’t stop there!
 The room opens up to an outdoor classroom, allowing nature to be an integral part of the daily curriculum.
 Here students enjoy the benefits of surrounding natural wildlife areas.

 Each unit of study focuses on one of the four disciplines of biology, chemistry, physics or environmental science.
 STEAM activities are hands-on and taught to spiral from one grade to the next, designed to be age-appropriate and encompass mathematical and artistic skills developed in the classroom.
-Science equipment and activities peek the creativity and problem solving abilities of the students.
+Science equipment and activities pique the creativity and problem solving abilities of the students.

-As an Episcopal School we actively involve our students in a weekly Chapel Service.
+As an Episcopal School, we actively involve our students in a weekly Chapel Service.
 Students participate in the service with each grade level responsible for directing portions of the readings and ceremonious portions.
 Chapel is a time of worship where we honor God, share our gifts, and gather together as a community.

 Our religion classes support our Chapel Service and provide a safe place to ask questions while learning about Jesus our Savior.
 Students experience a variety of stories of faith as well as the principles of core Christian values.
 Weekly readings align with the Episcopal Church calendar, and include a Bible verse and story that is read from an age-appropriate Bible.
 This presents the opportunity for our students to weave God’s messages into their daily lives and develop a life-long spiritual relationship with God.